Balint-H/modular-agents/README.md

 - [**Unity Mj Examples**](UnityMjExamples/README.md): it contains several examples of physics-based agents set up and trained using MuJoCo.
 This includes the inverting cart-pole pendulum, and simple walking and throwing animations trained using the *DeepMimic* and *DReCon* architectures.
   There is also guidance for structuring your own scenes, and training policies.

 - [**Unity PhysX Examples**](UnityPhysxExamples/README.md): We are in the process of translating the MuJoCo environments to PhysX, with current challenges in working around the limited access to the PhysX runtime.
-Contributions welcome!
+The PhysX example project is not ready yet for release, but will be added in the future.
+Contributions welcome, get in touch if you are interested!

 ### Related repositories: